roseg31/Capstone-Dual-Screen-App/HELP.md

 ## FAQs
 ### Who do I contact for more information or help?
 You can reach us by email at sakthisa---, kieftd---, garciros---, or ferchlam--- (replace '---' with @oregonstate.edu)

+### I'm looking at the app in visual studio and seeing tons of errors on the UI designer.
+What's wrong?
+These errors show up every time the code is built using the 'x64' setting as opposed to the 'Any CPU' and can be ignored when running the program.
+Please view these pages using the 'view code' option instead of the designer.
+If you would like to know how to develop/make changes to the UI please contact garciros as described above.